darkhorse941019/darkhorse941019/README.md

 - 💬 Ask me about **SPA frameworks (React, Vue.js, Angular, Next.js, Nuxt.js, etc) and Express.js / Django**
 - 🔭 Full-stack developer with 8+ years of experience designing and building scalable, high-performance web and mobile applications
-- 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS and Azure also GCP
+- 👍 Experienced in DevOps, and Cloud infrastructure, especially with AWS and Azure
-- 😍 Developed some AI Apps and integrated with web and ChatGPT.
 - 😉 Deep knowledge about deep learning, recommendation system and reinforcement system.
 - 📫 How to reach me **darkhorse941019@gmail.com**